 Certificate and Diploma in Islamic banking and finance aim to; relate and analyse the theories of Islamic banking to broader knowledge such as economics, finance, accounting, legal and Shariah.
-They are enabling students to enter the job market in Islamic banking and finance industry and apply Islamic financial principles in real-life experience.
+The programme enable students to enter the job market in Islamic banking and finance industry and apply Islamic financial principles in real-life experience.